Quentin Tarantino

 Actor, Screenwriter, Producer

-Quentin's career spans a wide variety of fields in cinema.
+Tarantino's career spans multiple areas of filmmaking.
 Even before his directorial debut, he appeared in "The Golden Girls" (1985) with Betty White.
 Tarantino often takes on small roles and cameos, including in his own films.

 Quentin Tarantino and George Clooney